TheIconfactory/Tapestry/Documentation/GettingStarted.md

 An item in the timeline _must_ have two things: a URI and a date.

 The URI is a [unique identifier](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) that lets Tapestry manage all the items in your timeline.
 The URI will usually be a URL, which is a unique place on the Internet.
-Tapestry presents items chronologically using the date.
+The date is required so that Tapestry can present the items chronologically.

 To start, we'll use the unique address of the website that was defined in `plugin-config.json`.
 We get that information using a `site` variable that Tapestry provides to every script.
 Note that in some cases, such as with an RSS feed or Mastodon account, the `site` variable is specified by the end user.
 But no matter where it comes from, your code is guaranteed to get a string that contains a valid URL.

-The `new Date()` code provides the current date and time.
+The `new Date()` provides the current date and time.

 Together, a JavaScript `Item` object is created using `Item.createWithUriDate(uri, date)`.
 Once we have that object we can add content by setting its `body` property.
 In this example, the content is plain text, but it can also be HTML (more about that in the next section).